 Imagine a world without brands.
 We would have to analyse every offer and the characteristics of each specific product to choose the most suitable and convenient one for each purchase.
 Most of us would refuse to add this effort to our daily shopping.

 Another important purpose of a brand is to reduce the consumer´s sense of risk when buying a product.

 Imagine that you need a new mobile phone.
 You do some online research or go to a store and two identical phones are presented to you.
 The only difference is that one of them is a Huawei and the other one is a Vsmart.
 Which one would you buy?

-It is unlikely that afterwards you would have second thoughts about your choice since you would directly identify the brand Huawei as a more reliable one.
+It is unlikely that afterwards you’d have second thoughts about your choice since you would directly identify the brand Huawei as a more reliable brand.

 3. Brands provide emotional benefits

 No matter how rational we perceive ourselves, part of our purchasing decisions will always be tied up in our identities.
 The emotional benefits derived from a product or service can be just as important as the functional ones.

 It’s no coincidence that lifestyle brands are successful.
 People don’t just buy into a product or service; they buy into the lifestyle that it represents – something that provides them with an identity and a sense of belonging.

 For example, let’s assume that a bag does not give consumers the best quality per pound paid (a one would be a more rational choice), but it transmits aspiration, social status, luxury and glamour.
 It is not only the product itself that interests the consumer, but the emotions it evokes, and in this particular case, the prestige that accompanies such a purchase.

 In many instances, the true competition doesn’t take place on websites or on store shelves, but in the consumer’s heart.